Gene Malinowski

-Eugene Paul Malinowski (September 26, 1923 – November 24, 1993) was an American football player.
+Eugene Paul Malinowski (September 26, 1923 – November 24, 1993) was an American professional football player.

-Malinowski played college football for the University of Detroit Titans football team.
-He began his college football career as a center, but was switched to quarterback by Detroit head coach Chuck Baer.
+Malinowski played college football for the University of Detroit Titans football team from 1945 to 1947.
+He began his college football career as a center in 1945, but was switched in 1946 to quarterback by Detroit head coach Chuck Baer.
+He also played for Detroit's basketball team.

-He was selected by the Boston Yanks with the 67th pick in the 1947 NFL Draft.
+He was selected by the Boston Yanks with the 67th pick in the 1947 NFL draft.
 He appeared in 12 games, two as a starter, for the 1948 Boston team.
 Initially drafted as a center and linebacker, he was used by the Yanks as an offensive "T" quarterback.
 After the 1948 season, he was traded to the Detroit Lions.

+In August 1949, Malinowski was hired as assistant coach of the football team at St. Florian High School in Hamtramck.

+Malinowski later operated Eutectic Engineering, a subcontractor for automobile companies.
+He died in 1993 of congenital heart disease at St. Joseph Mercy Hospital in Clinton Township, Macomb County, Michigan.